More than 250,000 welcome Croatia home after World Cup final

 ZAGREB, Croatia (AP) — In an outburst of national pride and joy, Croatia rolled out a red carpet and staged a euphoric heroes' welcome for the national team on Monday despite its loss to France in the World Cup final.

-Tens of thousands of people wearing national red-and-white checkered colors and waving Croatian flags poured into the streets in the capital Zagreb to greet the team.
+Hundreds of thousands of people wearing national red-and-white checkered colors and waving Croatian flags poured into the streets in the capital Zagreb to greet the team.
+Observers described the homecoming event as the biggest ever in Croatia.

 The joyful, singing crowd crammed the central squares and the route where the players passed in an open bus, greeting fans and signing autographs.